Last updated: March 25, 2026

 Cell saver

-• Blood shed during surgery is aspirated into a reservoir, mixed with heparin, and concentrated, and debris is removed
+• Blood shed during surgery is aspirated into a reservoir, mixed with heparin, concentrated, and debris is removed

 • Used for blood loss > 1000 – 1500 mL